httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Parsing an Inner List {#parse-innerlist}

-Given an ASCII string input_string, return either an array of items. input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return an array of items. input_string is modified to remove the parsed value.

 1. Consume the first character of input_string; if it is not "(", fail parsing.
 2. Let inner_list be an empty array.